soundpress/RulesOfNYC/docs/c06/index.rst

    (13) Removal of any fire damper, smoke damper, fire stopping material, fire blocking, or draft stopping within fire-resistance rated assemblies or within concealed spaces;

-   (14) [Repealed.]
+   (14) Obstruction of an interior stairway leading to an exit or exit passageway of a building.

 (b) Work Place Safety Plan.

    (1) Plan required.
-For projects requiring an asbestos abatement permit due to one or more of the activities listed in (a)(1) - (9), the building owner or its authorized representative shall submit, together with the asbestos project notification, a work place safety plan (WPSP) and any other applicable construction documents, which shall be prepared by a registered design professional, and a permit fee as specified in subsection (g).
+For projects requiring an asbestos abatement permit due to one or more of the activities listed in (a)(1) - (14), the building owner or its authorized representative must submit, together with the asbestos project notification, a work place safety plan (WPSP) and any other applicable construction documents, which must be prepared by a registered design professional, and a permit fee as specified in subsection (g).
+If the WPSP is being submitted, pursuant to subsection (a)(9), it must also set forth the sequencing of the proposed work.
+The WPSP may not be approved unless it provides for a buffer of four floors or an adequate buffer as determined by the commissioner between the abatement and the demolition or floor removal work.

-   (2) Plan not required.
-For projects requiring an asbestos abatement permit due to one or more of the activities listed in (a)(10) - (13), the building owner or its authorized representative shall submit, together with the asbestos project notification, all applicable asbestos abatement permit construction documents, and a permit fee as specified in subsection (g).

-      (i) If the WPSP is being submitted pursuant to subsection (a)(9), it shall also set forth the sequencing of the proposed work.
-The WPSP shall not be approved unless it provides for a buffer of four floors or an adequate buffer as determined by the commissioner between the abatement and the demolition or floor removal work.

-   (3) Plan requirements.
-The WPSP shall include, but not be limited to, the following items, depending on the size and scope of the asbestos project:
+   (2) Work Place Safety Plan requirements.
+The WPSP must include, but not be limited to, the following items, depending on the size and scope of the asbestos project:

-      (i) Floor plans showing the locations of all asbestos project work areas in the building.
+      (i) Floor plans showing the locations of all asbestos project work areas and decontamination enclosure systems in the building.

       (ii) Floor plans indicating the locations of any components of the fire alarm system which have been deactivated, and setting forth mitigation measures to be implemented for the duration of the project.